Bunnybunny1120/Deep_learning_project/README.md

 # X-ray Multi Class Classification
 The objective of the project was to classify images into four categories: 'Bacterial Pneumonia', 'Viral Pneumonia', 'No Pneumonia (healthy)', and 'COVID-19'.
 Our work involved creating a baseline model after exploratory data analysis (EDA) and data preprocessing.
 Subsequently, we performed experiments involving hyperparameter tuning, including dropout layers, optimizers, and regularizations.
 Additionally, we explored the effectiveness of transfer learning models to compare their performance.
-The evaluation metrics employed encompassed confusion matrices, F1 scores, and ROC curves.
+The evaluation metrics employed encompassed confusion matrix, F1 scores, and ROC curves.

 ## Table of contents